ryanhunter1836/ServerBasedChat/README.md

  `gradle buildJarDatabaseInit`

 ## TO RUN:
+Before the first run, the database needs to be seeded and keyfiles generated.
+`java -jar database_init-1.0-SNAPSHOT.jar`
+The database will be seeded and 10 corresponding keyfiles will be generated

-To run in server mode:
+The server needs to be started before any clients can connect To run in server mode:
 `java -jar <jarfile> server <port number>`
-Some example code: `java -jar ./server_client-1.0-SNAPSHOT.jar server 4040`
+Some example code: `java -jar server_client-1.0-SNAPSHOT.jar server 4040`
 In return, the server will return the IP address so the client can connect to it.

 To run in client mode:
-`<key path>` is the path where the keys of the users are held after running `bash setup.sh` (for example, the path can be `./Client-ID-B-key`).
+`<key path>` is the path where the keys of the users are held after generating the keyfiles (for example, the path can be `Client-ID-B-key`).
 `java -jar <jarfile> client <port number> <key path> <server IP>`
-For example: `java -jar ./server_client-1.0-SNAPSHOT.jar client 4040 ./Client-ID-B-key 192.168.48.177`
+For example: `java -jar server_client-1.0-SNAPSHOT.jar client 4040 Client-ID-B-key 192.168.48.177`